-Patient has ADDITIONAL SIGNIFICANT RISK FACTORS for statin-induced myopathy:

-Rosuvastatin and pravastatin are influenced to a similar extent by the SLCO1B1 gene variation, but are not influenced by CYP3A4 inhibitors such as amiodarone, verapamil and diltiazem.

-Fluvastatin is not influenced significantly by the SLCO1B1 gene variation or CYP3A4 inhibitors.

-- If an alternative is not an option: - keep atorvastatin dosage as low as possible (e.g. by adding ezetimib) - advise the patient to report muscle symptoms.

-Patient has NO additional significant risk factors for statin-induced myopathy:

-- Advise the patient to report muscle symptoms.
+- Patient has ADDITIONAL SIGNIFICANT RISK FACTORS for statin-induced myopathy: - Choose an alternative - Rosuvastatin and pravastatin are influenced to a similar extent by the SLCO1B1 gene variation, but are not influenced by CYP3A4 inhibitors such as amiodarone, verapamil and diltiazem. - Fluvastatin is not influenced significantly by the SLCO1B1 gene variation or CYP3A4 inhibitors. - If an alternative is not an option: advise the patient to contact their doctor in the event of muscle symptoms. - Patient has NO additional significant risk factors for statin-induced myopathy: - Advise the patient to contact their doctor in the event of muscle symptoms.

-Risk factors for statin-induced myopathy are included in the table "Risk group" in the last part of the risk analysis for atorvastatin.